-Kahneman and Tversky (1979), in the second most cited article in economics since 1970 (E. Han Kim, Adair Morse, and Luigi Zingales 2006), propose a reference-dependent model of preferences that, unlike the standard model, can fit most of the experimental evidence on lottery choice.
-According to prospect theory, subjects evaluate a lottery (y, p; z, 1 - p) as follows: $\pi(p)v(y - r) +$ $\pi(1-p)v(z-r)$.
-Prospect theory is characterized by: (1) reference dependence-the value function v is defined over differences from a reference point r, instead of over the overall wealth; (2) loss aversion-the value function v(x) has a kink at the reference point and is steeper for losses (x < 0) than for gains (x > 0); (3) diminishing sensitivity-the value function v is concave over gains and convex over losses, reflecting diminishing sensitivity to outcomes further from the reference point; and (4) probability weighting-the decisionmaker transforms the probabilities with a probability-weighting function $\pi(p)$ that overweights small probabilities and underweights large probabilities.
+Model.
+Kahneman and Tversky (1979), in the second most cited article in economics since 1970 (Kim, Morse, and Zingales, 2006), propose a reference-dependent model of preferences that, unlike the standard model, can fit most of the experimental evidence on lottery choice.
+According to prospect theory, subjects evaluate a lottery (y, p; z, 1 - p) as follows: $\pi(p) v(y-r) + \pi(1-p) v(z-r)$.
+Prospect theory is characterized by: (i) Reference Dependence.
+The value function v is defined over differences from a reference point r, instead of over the overall wealth; (ii) Loss Aversion.
+The value function v(x) has a kink at the reference point and is steeper for losses (x < 0) than for gains (x > 0); (iii) Diminishing Sensitivity.
+The value function v is concave over gains and convex over losses, reflecting diminishing sensitivity to outcomes further from the reference point; (iv) Probability weighting.
+The decision-maker transforms the probabilities with a probability-weighting function $\pi(p)$ that overweights small probabilities and underweights large probabilities.